Gustavo-stm/Gustavo-stm/README.md

 - 👋 Hi, I’m @Gustavo-stm
 - 👀 I’m interested in ... teaching webbdev
 - 🌱 I’m currently learning ... typescript, reactQuery
-- 💞️ I’m looking to collaborate on ... everything possible
+- 💞️ I’m looking to collaborate on ... everything technically possible
 - 📫 How to reach me ... gustavo-catala-sverdrup@sanktamaria.fhsk.se
 - 😄 Pronouns: ...
 ME / YOU
 - ⚡ Fun fact: ...
 I was white haired as a child